May 22, 2025, 8:24 am | Read time: 2 minutes

 Also of interest: How the Epic Games Store Platform Works

 Tim Sweeney, CEO of Epic Games, expressed satisfaction with the outcome of the legal battle.
-He publicly thanked supporters of the efforts for more competition in the mobile market.
+He publicly thanked supporters of efforts for more competition in the mobile market.
 In the European Union, “Fortnite” was able to return to iOS in 2024, facilitated by the Digital Markets Act, which allows alternative app stores.
 However, there was a setback in May 2025 when Apple temporarily blocked the game.